facebookarchive/mention-bot/README.md

       "files": ["src/js/**/*.js"], // The array of file globs associated with the user "skipTeamPrs": false // mention-bot will exclude the creator's own team from mentions }
-  ], // users will always be mentioned based on file glob "fallbackNotifyForPaths": [
+  ], // Users will always be mentioned based on file glob "fallbackNotifyForPaths": [
     {
       "name": "ghuser", // The user's Github username "files": ["src/js/**/*.js"], // The array of file globs associated with the user "skipTeamPrs": false // mention-bot will exclude the creator's own team from mentions }
-  ], // users will be mentioned based on file glob if no other user was found "findPotentialReviewers": true, // mention-bot will try to find potential reviewers based on files history, if disabled, `alwaysNotifyForPaths` is used instead
+  ], // Users will be mentioned based on file glob if no other user was found "findPotentialReviewers": true, // mention-bot will try to find potential reviewers based on files history, if disabled, `alwaysNotifyForPaths` is used instead
-  "fileBlacklist": ["*.md"], // mention-bot will ignore any files that match these file globs "userBlacklist": [], // users in this list will never be mentioned by mention-bot "userBlacklistForPR": [], // PR made by users in this list will be ignored "requiredOrgs": [], // mention-bot will only mention user who are a member of one of these organizations "actions": ["opened"], // List of PR actions that mention-bot will listen to, default is "opened"
+  "fileBlacklist": ["*.md"], // mention-bot will ignore any files that match these file globs "userBlacklist": [], // Users in this list will never be mentioned by mention-bot "userBlacklistForPR": [], // PR made by users in this list will be ignored "requiredOrgs": [], // mention-bot will only mention user who are a member of one of these organizations "actions": ["opened"], // List of PR actions that mention-bot will listen to, default is "opened"